pouchdb/pouchdb/docs/guides-replication.md

+---
+layout: 2ColLeft
+title: Replication
+sidebar: guides_nav.html
+---

-CouchDB was designed with one main goal in mind &ndash; sync.
+CouchDB was designed with one goal in mind &ndash; sync.
 Jason Smith of Nodejitsu has a great quote about this:

-> "The way I like to think about CouchDB is this: **CouchDB is bad at everything, except syncing**.
+> **CouchDB is bad at everything, except syncing**.
 And it turns out that's the most important feature you could ever ask for, for many types of software."

 When you first start using CouchDB, you may become frustrated because it doesn't operate quite like other databases, such as MySQL and MongoDB.
 Unlike those databases, it makes you explicitly manage document revisions (`_rev`), which can be tedious.